blackflux/lambda-serverless-api/README.md

 ## Logging Api Errors / Exceptions

 To monitor api errors and exceptions [lambda-rollbar](https://github.com/simlu/lambda-rollbar) can be enabled.
 Options are passed by putting them as `rollbar` into the constructor.

-## Swagger Documentation

-To generate swagger documentation we can call `api.generateSwagger()` after the api is initialized with routes.